MarkKocherovsky/cgp_crossover/README.md

 # How to Run

-Source files are found in ``src/`` and launcher files in ``launchers/``.
+Source files are found in mutation/ and launcher files in launchers/.
 The launcher files activate SLURM batch files because we used MSU's High-Powered Computing Cluster.
 Each launcher file runs 7 problems and 50 trials per problem.
 You will need to change the directory paths to match your system.
-Running ``analysis.py`` in the ``src/`` folder.
-All outputs go to the ``output/`` folder which is organized by operator->problem->plot/file, and all high-level aggregations are output to simply the ``output/`` folder.
+Running figures_mutation operator's name.py in the mutation/ folder.
+All outputs go to the output/figures folder.